decredcommunity/proposals/drafts/translations_2023.md

 ## Summary of phase 3

-Once again, we are delighted to inform that of the **$20,000** requested for the budget of phase 3 of the proposal the contractors who took part in bringing it to fruition made use of **$11,355.33**, bringing the spending significantly under budget for the **third** time.
+We are very happy to report that of the **$20,000** requested for the budget of phase 3 of the proposal the contractors who took part in bringing it to fruition made use of **$11,355.33**, bringing the spending significantly under the maximum budget.

 The majority of the budget spend went towards continuous translation of the [Decred Journal](https://xaur.github.io/decred-news/), updates to the [decred.org website](https://decred.org/), updating existing translations of the DCRDEX and Decrediton, as well as introducing new ones, like Greek and German.

-The output of translated articles and videos was very low, mostly due to the fact that during the course of one of the earlier proposals it had been decided that, at that time, with the video content being produced, its translation was not producing good value for money and as such was halted.
+Output in other areas, such as articles and video content translation remained low, mostly due to the fact that during the course of one of the earlier proposals it had been decided that, at that time, with the video content being produced, its translation was not producing good value for money and as such was halted.

 Our invaluable *project chronicler*, **bee**, has been keeping a meticulous record of the translation effort in our [**translation index**](https://github.com/decredcommunity/translations/blob/master/index.md), which covers all known articles and most video translations.
 Additionally a [**software translation status**](https://github.com/decredcommunity/translations/blob/master/status.md) page has been made to see which ones are up to date or where help is needed.
 Though not perfect, it does give the reader a very good idea of how much work has been done.
 Please keep in mind, however, that these pages track **all translations**, including those not funded by the treasury.
 For this reason, please be mindful of the dates when each translation piece was submitted, as only the ones between May 2022 - Dec 2022 fall under the purview and funding of the [Decred Content and Asset Translation Proposal (Phase 3)](https://proposals.decred.org/record/7057e0b).